Install Python Packages

 CoCalc provides a global environment, which you can start by running anaconda2020 in a Linux Terminal or a related kernel in a Jupyter Notebooks.
 To get going with your own setup for your own CoCalc project, you have to create your own environment and your own kernel.

-Install some software into my own Anaconda environment
+Install my own Anaconda environment

 To get it installed in Anaconda as a user, do this: